KindaSwiss/MySublimeCustomizations/README.md

 #### File size

-The size of a file is displayed in the status bar and is updated on_modified.
-The size is displayed in kilobytes like such: "0.94 KB".
+The size of a file is displayed in the status bar and is updated on_modified_async every time there is a change in 32 characters.
+The size is displayed in kilobytes e.g. `0.94 KB`.

 #### File save status